SharedMobility/sharedmobility-archive/README.md

 Automate pulling Fresh Produce locations for Georgia to use with Aglanta.

 [USDA Files](https://drive.google.com/drive/folders/1ZLh0eATgikkfWz1GFlCPtES8gKo8Mctf?usp=sharing) - Manually pulled from [USDA Website](https://www.ams.usda.gov/services/local-regional/food-directories-listings).
 Experiment with SheetSee.js.

+[Working SheetSee sample](https://codeforatlanta.github.io/mobilize/map/) in our Code For Atlanta Repo.
+[Page to point at a USDA sheet](https://codeforatlanta.github.io/mobilize/map/fresh.html) - Point at a new sheet that pulls from raw sheets.
+Raw sheets will be updated monthly.

 # 2. Atlanta Shared Mobility APIs